therealozp/class-notes/secure coding/attacks on network.md

+#secure_coding
 ## SYN flooding
-host is vulnerable during [[TCPIP model#three-way handshake|half-open connections]], where DDoS attacks can happen. at this stage, a botnet can send a bunch of SYN connection requests, and the victim needs to remember all those requests (for the sequence numbers, addresses, sizes of packets, maximum transmission size, etc.) that they **cannot** remove. this can potentially exhaust all memory on the server.
+host is vulnerable during [[TCP-IP model#three-way handshake|half-open connections]], where DDoS attacks can happen. at this stage, a botnet can send a bunch of SYN connection requests, and the victim needs to remember all those requests (for the sequence numbers, addresses, sizes of packets, maximum transmission size, etc.) that they **cannot** remove. this can potentially exhaust all memory on the server.

 sometimes, the attacker can also spoof the source IP addresses to subvert the firewall.
 ### mitigation